greg-raven/Uncommon-Sense/_posts/2010-10-06-we-need-men-of-virtue-and-wisdom.md

 ---
-title: 'We need men of virtue and wisdom'
+title: "We need men of virtue and wisdom"
 layout: post
 categories:
 - virtue